zubyul/jonikas_for_weronika/README.md

 R1 and R2 = replicates of regular atmosphere condition, TP in light.
 (Control)

 D1 and D2 = replicates of regular atmosphere, dark TAP condition.
+(Martin recommends using this as control for CO2 data)

 The data being used is the internal barcode, location, and read count across these experimental conditions.
 3 and 5 in the code are referring to 3’ and 5’ data.
+The 3' data has the C2 and D2 data merged - it was missing basepairs.